MicrosoftDocs/azure-devops-docs/docs/articles/index.md

 *   [Build and Deployment Automation Case Study](build-deployment-best-practices.md)
 *   [Phase the roll-out of your application through rings](phase-rollout-with-rings.md)

-## DevOps at Microsoft
+## Journey articles

-*   [Articles](https://www.visualstudio.com/learn/what-is-devops/) about how we use DevOps at Microsoft, best practices research, lessons learned, etc.
+Learn more about how we use DevOps and Agile practices at Microsoft, best practices research, lessons learned, and more.

-## Journey content

 *   [Agile](https://www.visualstudio.com/learn/what-is-agile/)
 *   [DevOps](https://www.visualstudio.com/learn/what-is-devops/)